A Deserter Inheritance

 to the rubble of the family farm.
 He mended

-the fence, but has since slipped his post
+the fence, but since has slipped his post

 again, surrendering a surname firm-set

-as the ribs of Old Sheldon Church,
+as the charred ribs of Old Sheldon Church,

 too deep to uproot or wholly cave in